Athens County groups to host free meals during Thanksgiving week - NewsBreak

 “We also need jokes to make us laugh, and good stories to entertain us,” the event flyer says.

-The meals have been running since January 2017, when co-founders Lori Cook and Fromal began hosting the weekly dinner for some of the children Fromal worked with at The Hive of Nelsonville, a youth services location of Integrated Services, according to previous Messenger reports.
+The meals have been running since January 2017, when co-founders Lori Cook and Fromal began hosting the weekly dinner for some of the children Fromal worked with at The Hive of Nelsonville, a youth services location of Integrated Services, according to previous reports in The Athens Messenger.

 For information, visit the Facebook page, facebook.com/NelsonvilleCommunityDinner online.